LRCFS/Cartridge-Case-Segmentation/README.md

 ### Trained Models

-The model is trained on the NIST dataset, and the pretrained model can be found at the following link:
+The model is trained on the NIST dataset, and the trained model can be found at the following link:

 Trained Models: You can download [here](https://github.com/LRCFS/Cartridge-Case-Segmentation/tree/main/Pre-trained%20Models)